 “I think it's an overreach,” Greene said.
 “I also think he's being treated far differently than other people who've also been charged with misdemeanor death by vehicle.”

-Greene said he’s convinced that Barker was doing his job and not committing a crime the day of the deadly crash, and expects he may well be making that case to a jury someday.
+Greene said he’s convinced that Barker was doing his job and not committing a crime the day of the deadly crash.

 Read more top trending stories on wsoctv.com: